 Platforms like Facebook, Google, and Twitter have proven the power of big data.
 Here is what it means for hunting.

 What is big data?
 It is the ability to process large amounts of information.
 Computers these days collect information about everything we do on the internet and everything going on around us.
-The whole world has been brought into a system that allows businesses and governments and individuals to organize and recognize trends and see the larger patterns of burgeoning data sets.
+The whole world has been brought into a system that allows businesses, governments and individuals to organize and recognize trends to see the larger patterns of burgeoning data sets.

 The future of hunting lies in big data.
-Harnessing big data for the purposes of hunting is just another way of becoming an efficient predator.
-And the concept of an efficient predator is quite relevant to modern part time hunter.
+Harnessing big data for the purpose of hunting is just another way of becoming an efficient predator.
+And the concept of an efficient predator is quite relevant to all of us who in reality, are part time hunters.
 You have a wealth of information at your disposal that can help you become more efficient.
 Sometimes information that seems irrelevant to your hunt can make a world of difference.

-A lot of hunters often hunt whitetails like CIA agents (myself included).
-They gather intelligence through trail cameras, aerial maps, and ground zero scouting to gather as much information on a deer as possible.
-This data serves to connect us with the deer we have committed to harvest.
+A lot of hunters often hunt whitetails like they are CIA agents.
+We gather intelligence through trail cameras, aerial maps, and boots on the ground scouting to gather as much information on as possible.
+This data serves to connect us with the deer we intend to harvest.

 What trends can you find lurking in the data?

-Big data in hunting means looking at behaviors often gone unnoticed by hunters, putting those behaviors together, and asking what the broader trend is.
-This can be things like what other hunters do in the area or what kinds of habitual behaviors individuals perform everyday.
-Find out what the whitetail’s general goals are.
-Unearth other bits of information like this, no matter how insignificant it might seem.
+Big data in hunting means looking at behaviors often gone unnoticed by other hunters, putting those behaviors together, and asking what the broader trend is.
+This can be things like when other local hunters are seeing rut activity, what other hunters do in the area or what kinds of habitual behaviors you notice hunters doing each time they are in the field.
+Unearthing other bits of information like this, no matter how insignificant they might seem is essential.
 When you consider this information together and combine it with the CIA method, the result is a more efficient prediction of future behavior.

-In the end, “big data” hunting leads to more efficiency and efficiency leads to saving time.
-Saving time is the cornerstone of the part time hunter.
+In the end, “big data” hunting leads to more efficiency and efficiency leads to saving time which is the cornerstone of the part time hunter.